LiveHelperChat/doc/docs/bot/rest-api.md

 ## How to find out problems with Rest API

+### Audit log

+ * Newer version has option in Rest API configuration check `Log all request and their responses in audit log.`
+ * After that you will see all request made by your chosen Rest API in Audit log

+### Triggers

  * Setup output combination for success call.
  * In default response have two text messages as response